Curiosity killed the cat, as they say. Genealogical curiosity can kill your budget and bank account.

 - Was this “record” really a new record or was it created from information on another record (ie. an abstract)?

-- Is the probable informant on this record one whose “opinion” or “information” I don’t already have?
+- Is the probable informant on this record an informant whose “opinion” or “information” I don’t already have?

 - What information is typically on this record?